mapeditor/tiled/docs/manual/automapping.md

 (IgnoreLock)=
 IgnoreLock {bdg-primary}`New in Tiled 1.10`
-: Since Tiled 1.10, rules will no longer modify locked layers.
+: Since Tiled 1.10, Automapping rules no longer modify locked layers.
 Set this property to `true` to ignore the lock.
-This can be useful, when you want to keep layers locked which are only changed by rules.
+This can be useful when you have layers that are only changed by rules and want to keep them locked.

 All these options can also be set on the rule map itself, in which case they apply as defaults for all rules, which can then be overridden for specific rules by placing rectangle objects.